maja55/characters-of-ice-and-fire/README.md

 * [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html) - A JavaScript library for typechecking props on react components
 * [ReactRouter](https://reactrouter.com/) - A collection of navigational components for Client Side Routing
 * [SASS](https://sass-lang.com/) - CSS extension language

+## TODO
+* Characters - Only fetch first page and add intersection observers to fetch on scroll (or when filter applied)
+* Houses - Suspend field and only fetch on character card mount
+* Cache responses on client to enable fetch from cache or server